christine-e-smit/jupyter_tutorial/README.md

 This tutorial can be run in one of several ways:

 1. To run locally in a docker container, call `docker-compose up` in the docker directory.
-This will watch for the token in the docker output and open `http://127.0.0.1:8888/?token=<fill in tocken>` in a browser window.
+This will watch for the token in the docker output and open `http://127.0.0.1:8888/?token=<fill in token>` in a browser window.

 2. To run in a conda local environment, call